srimarrivada/Redis-Commands/README.md

   ```
   HGET key field
   ```
-  For example, use the below command to get the `age` field value of `user:101` key:
+  For example, use the below command to get the `age` field value stored at `user:101` hash key:
   ```
   hget user:101 age
   ```